 E-2: Cutting Edge Search

-Avi Rappoport, Consultant, Search Tools ConsultingAndy Moore, Publisher, KMWorld MagazineMartin White, Managing Director, Intranet Focus Ltd and author of ‘Enterprise Search’
+Avi Rappoport, Technical Consultant, Search TechnologiesAndy Moore, Publisher, KMWorld MagazineMartin White, Managing Director, Intranet Focus Ltd

 Join the Enterprise Search Summit conference chairs for an open-ended discussion of trends, fads, and coming attractions in the area of enterprise content management, search, and knowledge management.
 Does the information solution for your organization's workers reside inside or outside the search box?
 Does search need to look more like find?
 And is there an app for that?
 Any search-related topic is food for further thought at this interactive session where you help set the agenda for future Enterprise Search Summit events.

 Stefan B. Augustin, Principal Consultant & Project Manager, Corporate Research & Technologies, Siemens

 Siemens’ search engine supports the retrieval of technical solutions that have been developed somewhere within the organization and may be reused in other projects or offer other usage in the organization.
 Based on Sinequa search, Siemens’ solution helps in achieving these objectives by not only retrieving the most relevant documents via linguistic and semantic search, but also by extracting (e.g., via data mining approaches) the key experts for the searched topics from within a few million (often confidential) documents as well as Web 2.0 applications.

 Welcome Reception - In the Enterprise Search Showcase